 Staying on Track

-We understand how important it is for you to take your EDURANT® medication just as your doctor prescribed.
-Janssen CarePath provides ongoing support to help you stay on track with your EDURANT® treatment.
+We understand how important it is for you to take your EDURANT® as your doctor prescribed.
+Janssen CarePath provides ongoing support that may help you stay on track with your EDURANT® treatment.

 Janssen CarePath account

 Your Janssen CarePath Care Coordinator can work with you and your doctor to help you get the support you may need.
 Support resources include:

 - Explanation of your health insurance benefits and potential out-of-pocket costs

 - Identification of and referral to cost support options, if needed

 - Personalized prescription refill reminders via text message

 If you have any questions, please call a Janssen CarePath Care Coordinator at 866-836-0114, Monday - Friday, 8:00 AM - 8:00 PM ET.
 Multilingual phone support is available.

 EDURANT® (rilpivirine) is a prescription medicine that is used with other antiretroviral medicines to treat Human Immunodeficiency Virus-1 (HIV-1) in people 12 years of age and older and who weigh at least 77 lbs (35 kg):